kmlawson/history-of-history-in-east-asia/seminars.md

 Primary Source:

 *Sourcebook of Korean Civilization* Vol 2 Ch 34 Sin Ch'aeho: What is History?
-What shall we Study in Korean History? pp481-483
+What shall we Study in Korean History? pp481-483 (See Files)

 Secondary Sources: